Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 3: Unreliable Interpretations

-In Part 1 we suggested that researchers explore machine learning methods which facilitate the modeling of complex, non-linear relationships between variables.
+In Part 1 we suggested that researchers explore machine learning (ML) methods which facilitate the modeling of complex, non-linear relationships between variables.
 These techniques are applicable to predictive as well as causal approaches.
+In the latter case, the ML techniques may be integrated into causal models and perform the role of the arrows in the c-DAGs (there are other ways to integrate ML in causal models, see \textit{e.g.}, \cite{ vanderLaan2018}).

+ML models may have many hundreds, thousands, or millions of parameters, and as a result, they are often referred to as `black-boxes’, owing to their opacity both in terms of explanation, as well as interpretation.
+The benefit of such models is that they provide us with powerful predictive opportunities and, when used correctly, can help us avoid issues relating to functional misspecification.\footnote{By `correctly’ we mean to say that the model balances bias (function inflexibility) and variance (too much flexibility) to achieve an appropriate level of functional complexity to model the relationships in the data.} Furthermore, great strides have been made in developing model explainability techniques, which provide us with a means to interrogate these black-boxes to understand why they make certain predictions.
+However, explainability does not imply interpretability, and we now describe a famous example which highlights how mitigating functional misspecification does not help us achieve interpretable models.

-In spite of their flexible functional form, powerful predictive approaches are explainable but not necessarily interpretable.
-We now describe a famous example which highlights how using powerful function approximation circumvents limitations in functional form does not yield interpretable models.
-This is one of the principal limitations of purely predictive approaches and closely relates to misspecification (see Part 2).
-The example involves the classification of images of cows and camels, where images of cows frequently feature countryside backgrounds and images of camels tend to feature sandy or desert regions \citep{Arjovsky2020}.
-A predictive function will not respect the orthogonality and semantics of the animal or background, and the background provides a convenient cue, albeit one which is irrelevant and \textit{confounding}, with which to classify the animal.
+One of the principal limitations of purely predictive approaches relates to their inherent structural misspecification (see Part 2).
+The problem can be demonstrated with an example involving the classification of images of cows and camels, where images of cows frequently feature countryside backgrounds and images of camels tend to feature sandy or desert regions \citep{Arjovsky2020}.
+A predictive function will not respect the orthogonality and semantics of the animal or background, and the background provides a convenient cue, albeit one which is irrelevant, with which to classify the animal.
 Hence, a cow in a desert may be wrongly classified as a camel, and a camel with a countryside background may be wrongly classified as a cow.
 This issue may never become problematic in practice, so long as the function is not exposed to a new distribution of images, where the joint distribution of backgrounds and animals changes.
-This highlights how predictive models, owing to their misspecification, are sensitive to what is known as covariate or distributional shift.
-Given a change in the number of photographs of cows in desert regions, or camels in the countryside, the performance of the classifier may suffer considerably.
+This highlights how predictive models, owing to their structural misspecification, are sensitive to what is known as covariate or distributional shift.
+This problem is notably resolved when the structure of the problem is appropriately encoded into the model.\footnote{An example of structure being used to independently reason about compositional elements (appearance and motion) in video can be seen in \citet{Vowels2020c}.}